"I'm tired!" It has been a long journey for this little Hungarian refugee, arriving in Winnipeg following his flight from Hungary.

 Research at Library and Archives Canada

-The fonds consists of papers relating mainly to the Canadian Hungarian News Company and the services it provided to the Hungarian community in Canada, 1915–1980.
+The fonds consists of papers relating mainly to the Canadian Hungarian News Company and the services it provided to the Hungarian community in Canada from 1915 to 1980.
 The fonds also contains photographs depicting people and activities related to the Canadian Hungarian News and the Hungarian community.

 Ferenc Thassy-Plavenszky, 1953–1981 (MG 32 H120) (MIKAN 203853)